amnh-digital/hope-climate-ia/temperature-timescales/README.md

-# Global temperature at different timescales
+# What can we say about global temperature at different timescales?